georgeshi-hub/Serverless-APIGateway-auth-lambda-DynamoDB/README.md

-# Serverless Scalable CRUD Data API with AWS API Gateway and DynamoDB using Lambda Authorizer
+# Building a Secure Scalable Data API with AWS API Gateway, DynamoDB and Lambda Authorizer

 ## About